 Private treatment options for heroin addiction include inpatient heroin detox, residential rehab and daycare rehab.

 Statistically, residential detox and rehabilitation offers the best long term treatment outcome.
-In rehab, patients are able to access intensive professional addiction counselling and therapy to address the underlying causes that led to their addiction.
+In rehab, patients are able to access intensive professional Where can i buy phenergan online and therapy to address the underlying causes that led to their addiction.

 Addicts aren’t just addicted to escaping reality, they are addicted to escaping themselves.
 We know this through years of experience working with drug addicts at an intensive psychological and therapeutic level.